Hoop houses & low tunnels

 can give you more from your garden!

-- Do you get frustrated when your broccoli or bok choi bolts (goes to flower?) before you get to eat it wasting space, time and energy?
+- Do you get frustrated when your broccoli or bok choi bolts before you get to eat it wasting space, time, and energy?

-- Do you wish to get more harvests from your garden by extending your season?
+- Are you ready to get more harvests from your garden by extending your season?

-- Do you feel frustrated when a whole patch of cabbage or kale gets covered in cabbage moth caterpillars consuming your food before you can?
+- Are you often frustrated when a whole patch of cabbage or kale gets covered in cabbage moth caterpillars consuming your food before you can?

 - Can you not afford a greenhouse but want the same effect?

 You’re ready to venture into using hoop tunnels!